datagovuk/guidance/unpublished.md

 ## Managing unpublished datasets

 Please ensure that you are logged in and have been made an 'admin' for your publisher.
-If you do not see the blue spanner icon check out [this guide](becoming_an_editor_or_admin.html).
-If you have the blue spanner icon but not the 'Manage unpublished datasets' link then you are an editor not an admin.
+If you do not see the blue "Publisher tools" button check out [this guide](becoming_an_editor_or_admin.html).
+If you have the blue "Publisher tools" button but not the 'Manage unpublished datasets' link then you are an editor not an admin.
 In this case, [contact data.gov.uk](http://data.gov.uk/contact) to request upgrade.

 ### Adding